Subscribe To This Site

 performed byStefano Grondona

-At the age of 40 years Julián Arcas digressed from his musical career for two years in which he started a oil trade.
-He then resumed he concertizing on stage.
+At the age of 40 years Julián Arcas digressed from his musical career for two years in which he began trading in oil.
+He then resumed his concertizing on stage.
 In a boarding house in Antequera (Málaga), Arcas was bedridden after falling ill while on tour, here he died on 16 February 1882 at 50 years of age.
 He had become the favorite guitarist of the Spanish Monarch, Queen Elisabeth II in whose palace he had played many times.
 Additional Honors included the title "Honorary Master of the Conservatory of Madrid", and, for a guitarist, the rare distinction of having been invested "Knight of the Royal Order of Charles III".

 Julian Arcas's Andante